ShengHao011/loan-tracker/README.md

 - The application can produce loan details of 2 types of loans:
   **Pure discount loans, Amortized Loans with equal payment**.
   Details of these loans include present value, future value, total payment, interest paid, and principle paid.
+This is achieved by applying DCF and annuities concepts to calculate desired information.
 - This application is for users to access details of their loan.
-They can then make decisions like how much money should they be paying every period, and the amount of loan left to be paid.
+They can then make decisions regarding how much money should they be paying every period, and the amount of loan left to be paid.
 - This project is of interest for me because I'm in business and work with loans a lot.
   There are a lot of calculations involved and having an application with the calculations implemented would be useful.
   It also allows me to add extra components in the future as I learn more about the in depth details of loans.